fepitre/qubes-builderv2/README.md

 `vm-buster` content override general content defined by `deb` in `vm` so for `buster` distribution, we would have still build only for `debian` directory.

-In this example, the top level key `source` instructs plugins responsible to fetch and prepare component source to consider the key `files`.
-It is an array, here only one dict element, for downloading the file at the given `url` and verify it against its `sha256` sum.
-The checksum file is relative to component source directory.
+In this example, the top level key `source` instructs plugins responsible for fetching and preparing the component source to consider the key `files`.
+It is an array, here only one dict element, for downloading the file at the given `url` and verifying it against its `sha256` sum.
+The checksum file is relative to the component source directory.

-If no external source files is needed, like an internal Qubes OS component `qubes-core-qrexec`,
+If no external source files are needed, like an internal Qubes OS component `qubes-core-qrexec`,
 ```yaml
 host:
   rpm: